dmolitor/bolasso/README.md

 ```

 We can compare the selected variables using the VIP method to the QNT
-method ([Abram et al., 2016](#1)), which selects all variables that have
+method, which selects all variables that have a 95% bootstrap confidence
-a 95% bootstrap confidence interval that does not contain 0:
+interval that does not contain 0:

 ``` r
 selected_variables(model, 0.95, "qnt", var_names_only = TRUE)